Daryl Mundis

 Daryl A. Mundis served as a Senior Trial Attorney at The Hague as a lead prosecutor at the International Criminal Tribunal for the former Yugoslavia.

 Education

-Mundis received his undergraduate degree from Manhattanville College.
+Mundis received his undergraduate degree from Manhattanville College in 1988.
 While at Manhattanville, Mundis was awarded a Truman Scholarship in his junior year.
-Following graduation, Mundis attended Columbia University, where he received a Juris Doctor degree.
-Mundis earned his PhD from the London School of Economics and Political Science in 2008 under the supervision of Christopher Greenwood with a thesis entitled The law of naval exclusion zones.
+Following graduation, Mundis attended Columbia University, where he received a Juris Doctor degree in 1992.
+Mundis earned his LLM in 1998 and his PhD from the London School of Economics and Political Science in 2008.
+His doctoral thesis, written under the supervision of Christopher Greenwood was entitled The law of naval exclusion zones.

 Career

-After law school, Mundis was commissioned as an officer in the United States Navy, where he served as a Judge Advocate General for five years before working in the Hague.
+After law school, Mundis was commissioned as an officer in the United States Navy, where he served as a Judge Advocate General for five years before working in The Hague.
+From 1998 to 2009 he worked for the International Criminal Tribunal for the former Yugoslavia.
+From 2009 to 2021, he worked for the Special Tribunal for Lebanon, retiring from the United Nations as an Assistant Secretary-General.